A New Approach to Extract Fetal Electrocardiogram Using Affine Combination of Adaptive Filters: Introduction

 In this paper, we introduce an affine combination approach for ECG separation using multiple adaptive filters.
 Unlike previous combinations of multiple adaptive filters, the FECG signal extracted by the affine combination is closer to the true value and more complete.
-In addition, previous work mainly focus on exploring the combination of only LMS filters with different step size strategies.
-This is because these filters allow the combination to minimize their own quadratic errors by simply updating filters weights according to LMS rules.
+In addition, previous work mainly focuses on exploring the combination of only LMS filters with different step-size strategies.
+This is because these filters allow the combination to minimize their own quadratic errors by simply updating filter weights according to LMS rules.
 However, it is known that the performance of single Recursive Least Squares (RLS) is better than single LMS (and its family) \cite{yu2013performance} on most denoising tasks because RLS is more adaptable to non-stationary signals.
-The signal is generally non-stationary in most practical application scenarios, and the objective function of RLS is the exponential weighted sum in the sense of least squares \cite{alexander1988analysis}.
+The signal is generally non-stationary in most practical application scenarios, and the objective function of RLS is the exponentially weighted sum in the sense of least squares \cite{alexander1988analysis}.
 I.e., the objective function that the RLS algorithm minimizes is the weighted squared sum of error signals under the current coefficient for all signals, while LMS only considers the square of the instantaneous error signals.
 Therefore, RLS works better for non-stationary signals, including ECG signals.
 In this paper, we add RLS filters into a combination structure to extract FECG.
 To sum up, the contributions of this work include:

 \begin{itemize}[noitemsep,topsep=0pt,leftmargin=10pt] \item A new FECG extraction method is proposed to obtain a more complete and accurate FECG signal by combining multiple filters.
-Our method improves the nonlinear fitting ability of the adaptive filter and has good denoising ability. \item We propose CRLS filters as an effective algorithm for FECG extraction, especially in low SNR scenarios. \item Compared with the state-of-the-art MSF-ANC method~\cite{n}, CRLS improves sensitivity, accuracy and F1 score by 3.58\%, 2.39\% and 1.36\%, respectively. \end{itemize}
+Our method improves the nonlinear fitting ability of the adaptive filter and has a good denoising ability. \item We propose CRLS filters as an effective algorithm for FECG extraction, especially in low SNR scenarios. \item Compared with the state-of-the-art MSF-ANC method~\cite{n}, CRLS improves sensitivity, accuracy and F1 score by 3.58\%, 2.39\% and 1.36\%, respectively.
+We make our code available on GitHub to support future explorations\footnote{\url{https://github.com/scholesy123/ECG-signal}}. \end{itemize}